gocrane/crane/docs/tutorials/hpa-recommendation.md

 ### Inspecting

 1. Workload with low replicas: If the replicas is too low,  may not be suitable for hpa recommendation.
-Associated configuration: ehpa.deployment-min-replicas | ehpa.statefulset-min-replicas | ehpa.workload-min-replicas
+Associated configuration: `ehpa.deployment-min-replicas` | `ehpa.statefulset-min-replicas` | `ehpa.workload-min-replicas`
 2. Workload with a certain percentage of not running pods: if the workload of Pod mostly can't run normally, may not be suitable for flexibility.
-Associated configuration: ehpa.pod-min-ready-seconds | ehpa.pod-available-ratio
+Associated configuration: `ehpa.pod-min-ready-seconds` | `ehpa.pod-available-ratio`
-3. Workload with low cpu usage: The low CPU usage workload means that there is no load pressure.
+3. Workload with low CPU usage: The low CPU usage workload means that there is no load pressure.
 In this case, we can't estimate it.
-Associated configuration: ehpa.min-cpu-usage-threshold
+Associated configuration: `ehpa.min-cpu-usage-threshold`
-4. Workload with low fluctuation of cpu usage: dividing of the maximum and minimum usage is defined as the fluctuation rate.
+4. Workload with low fluctuation of CPU usage: dividing of the maximum and minimum usage is defined as the fluctuation rate.
 If the fluctuation rate is too low, the workload will not benefit much from hpa.
-Associated configuration: ehpa.fluctuation-threshold
+Associated configuration: `ehpa.fluctuation-threshold`

 ### Advising